 Many of the Impressionists preferred not to varnish at all.
 They didn’t like the visual effect or the ostentatious feel of a highly glossed surface.

 “The Matte surfaces favoured by impressionists and fauves within a primitivizing impulse – in their case a return to the look of fifteenth-century tempera and fresco painting”

 Seeing Through Paintings: Physical Examination in Art Historical Studies by Andrea Kirsh, Rustin S. Levenson

 Pissaro and Monet preferred the unvarnished look, and many Impressionists would aim to work on a more absorbent gesso ground.

 The gesso ground would soak up the oil from the paint and leave a matte appearance on the surface.

-In an ideal world I would have a matte finish to my paintings too, but with all the colour intensity a gloss varnish delivers….but I said ‘in an ideal world’ because with varnish it’s always a compromise between aesthetic ideals and chemical limitations.
+In an ideal world, I would have a matte finish to my paintings too.
+Still, with all the colour intensity, a gloss varnish delivers….but I said ‘in an ideal world’ because, with varnish, it’s always a compromise between aesthetic ideals and chemical limitations.

 The Matting agent used to create Matte varnish is usually white.

 On light-coloured paintings, it isn’t noticeable, but on dark paintings, it can give the surface a cloudy or frosty look; therefore, the colours don’t necessarily shine through it and blacks, in particular, will always lighten in appearance with a matte varnish.